 Step 2: Search for a Business Name

-Enter the name you would like to use in the “Entity Name” field.
-In this example, we will do a Florida LLC name search by looking up “Sew What.”
+Enter the name you want to use in the “Entity Name” field.
+In this example, we will search for a Florida LLC name by looking up “Sew What.”
 After entering the company name, click “Search Now.”

 Step 3: Review the Results